 Feathered Chain Stitch or chained feather stitch.
 This stitch has the feather stitch look with long tailed daisies.
 The amazingly light but beautiful look helps it to be a perfect stitch for any border.

 This stitch is same as chain stitch.
 The only difference is, it’s done in two parallel lines.
 Visually, it looks like Herringbone Ladder filling Stitch or to some extent Open Feather Stitch.
 Double Chain Stitch is worked from bottom to top.

-Chain Stitch: The stitch with thick and beautiful texture.
+The stitch with thick and beautiful texture.
 Chain stitch was used in ancient craft.
 The Chinese chain stitch works in silk thread dates back to 5th-3rd century BC.
 This is used in surface embroidery.
 Just like Portuguese Stem Stitch, it helps embroidering perfect curved lines.
-Chain stitch it creates loops and uses good […]
+Chain stitch it creates loops and uses good amount of […]

 Straight Stitch: Straight Stitch is the most basic stitch.
 All forms of stitch starts from this straight stitches.
 This stitch is created without any twisting, turning, looping or knotting the working thread.
 The process: 1.
 Pull out the threaded needle through the fabric.
 2. Poke in the needle through a point forward to the previous […]

 Hand embroidery designs generally include variations of flowers, petals, fruits, ferns.
 Different characters can also be embroidered using long and short stitches or satin stitches.
 The basic stitches used for any hand embroidery design are running stitch, back stitch, stem stitch, chain stitch.
 The variations of these stitches create a design lively while carrying out […]